 Taste: The sherry influence comes through straight away, with some chocolate-covered raisins and cinnamon.
 This is no sherry bomb though -there’s also honey, vanilla fudge, caramel, apple juice and oatcakes.

-Value for money: As with the previous dram we’re looking at a young spirit matured in what I presume to be a refill sherry cask.
+Thoughts: As with the previous dram we’re looking at a young spirit matured in what I presume to be a refill sherry cask.
 Here however, the cask seems to have exerted itself upon the dram in more convincing fashion, making it the better of the two identically priced whiskies in my opinion.
 Fantastic price once again.

 Youth seems less of a factor here.
 Whether that’s down to the cask, or the maturation conditions or some other variable I don’t know, but the whole experience seems more robust.
 There’s a little more in terms of mouthfeel too, something which always appeals to me.
 At £34 this is exceptionally good value.